Biocide regulations and testing in the EU

 Proof of effectiveness against target organisms is a key condition for the approval of active substances as well as biocidal products and treated articles.
 Examples of standardized testing options include the following:

-• Disinfectant efficacy testing by EN 13727: The test is often required for the approval of hygienic hand rubs, surgical handwashes, surface disinfectants, and other medical industry biocide products.
+• Disinfectant efficacy testing by EN 13727: The test is often required for the approval of hygienic hand rubs, surgical handwashes, surface disinfectants, and other biocide products in the medical industry.

 • Evaluation of the antibacterial properties of surfaces by ISO 22196: The standard test is used to evaluate antibacterial activity on plastics and other non-porous surfaces.
-A modified version can be used for analyzing porous materials.
+A modified version can be used to analyze porous materials.

 • Textile antibacterial efficacy testing by AATCC 100 or ISO 20743: During the analyses, textiles treated with antibacterial agents are inoculated with bacteria and incubated in warm and humid conditions.
 Viable bacteria are counted before and after incubation to assess the effectiveness of the biocidal treatment.